TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (b) record of administration;

-(c) waste or loss; This accountability record shall be maintained on a patient log, on forms provided to the consultant pharmacist by the board of pharmacy.
+(c) waste or loss; This accountability record shall be maintained on a patient log, on forms meeting requirements of the board of pharmacy.

 (8) All prescription containers shall be properly labeled as required in 16.19.11 NMAC.
 No bulk containers of legend drugs will be kept on the premises, except in a facility with a 24-hour per day and 365 day per year on-site licensed nurse.
 Only the following stock dangerous drugs may be kept: